-They started to travel more abroad, and significant financial resources were invested for purchasing modern western equipment.
-In 1990 the name of the unit was also changed, this time to Útvar rychlého nasazení- URNA (Unit for immediate interventions) of the Czech Police Force and it is still the one in use.
+The unit began to travel more frequently abroad, and significant investments were made in modern western equipment.
+In 1990, the unit’s name was changed again to “Útvar rychlého nasazení- URNA” (Unit for Immediate Interventions) of the Czech Police Force, a name still in use today.

 Organization and tasks

 The URNA is divided into three distinct sections:

 - The Rapid Deployment Section includes three intervention groups: Specialists, Pyrotechnists, and the Training Group.